core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 This section defines a method for clients starting from a same plain CoAP request to independently arrive at a same Deterministic Request protected with Group OSCORE.

-## Deterministic Unprotected Request
+## Deterministic Unprotected Request {#sec-deterministic-requests-unprotected}

 Clients build the unprotected Deterministic Request in a way which is as much reproducible as possible.
 This document does not set out full guidelines for minimizing the variation, but considered starting points are:

-* Set the inner Observe option to 0, even if no observation is intended (and no outer Observe is set).
+* Set the inner Observe option to 0 even if no observation is intended (and hence no outer Observe is set).
+Thus, both observing and non-observing requests can be aggregated into a single request, that is upstreamed as an observation at the latest when any observing request reaches a caching proxy.

-  Thus, both observing and non-observing requests can be aggregated into a single request, that is upstreamed as an observation at the latest when any observing request reaches the proxy.
+  In this case, following a Deterministic Request that includes only an inner Observe option, servers include an inner Observe option (but no outer Observe option) in a successful response sent as reply.
+Also, when receiving a response to such a Deterministic Request previously sent, clients have to silently ignore the inner Observe option in that response.

 * Avoid setting the ETag option in requests on a whim.
   Only set it when there was a recent response with that ETag.
   When obtaining later blocks, do not send the known-stale ETag.